adi868/LIRI-Bot/README.md

 # LIRI-Bot

 This application is LIRI-Bot!
 LIRI is a Language Interpretation and Recognition Interface.
 It is a command line node app that takes in parameters and gives back data.
-Interact with LIRI for up-to-date information from Spotify, Bands in Town, and OMDB.
+Interact with LIRI for up-to-date information on songs, concerts, and movies.

 ## How does it work?
 Type in a search query and specification, and LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.